benjystanton/benjystanton.github.io/src/about/index.md

 I’m a user experience and interaction designer with experience working in the public and private sector.
 I enjoy working in multidisciplinary teams of different sizes and setups.
 I design products and services in agile working environments, driven by evidence-based user needs.

 I’m an advocate for accessibility, helping teams to do user research with people with access needs, performing accessibility audits and designing accessible components.
-I’m passionate about making data more accessible, including charts, tables and maps.

 ## Related blog posts